desktop/desktop/.github/ISSUE_TEMPLATE/problem-to-raise.md

 ### Additional context

-Add any other context like screenshots or mockups are helpful, if applicable.
+Add any other context here.
+Screenshots or mockups are helpful (if applicable.)